More from BGA

 The Cooling Prize competition is held annually by the British Geotechnical Association (BGA) and is named after Dr Leonard Cooling, one of the founders of British Soil Mechanics, a former chair of the BGA, and the 2nd Rankine Lecturer.
 The Cooling Prize competition is intended for professionals in the geotechnical/ground engineering industry in the early stages of their careers.

 This event is hosted by the ICE Yorkshire Geotechnical Group.
+Please note that advanced booking is required for this meeting.

 At the event there will be a short presentation on the history of the Competition.